 I am a Counselling Psychologist working with adults in London and online.

-Over many years of clinical practice, I have spent time sitting with people as they talk — often for the first time — about experiences that shaped them long before they had language for them.
+I have been working psychotherapeutically since 1999 and in private practice since 2006.
+Over these years of clinical work, I have spent time sitting with people as they talk — often for the first time — about experiences that shaped them long before they had language for them.

 I have learned that meaningful change rarely comes from quick solutions, but from feeling understood.
 My work is not organised around symptom control or immediate solutions, but around creating the conditions in which a deeper understanding can develop, allowing something new to emerge.